 Monitoring IT Investment with VSM

-The goal of sprint planning in agile is to plan accurately and accurately predict the work required for a deliverable.
+The goal of sprint planning in agile is to accurately plan and predict the work required for a deliverable.
 Agile empowers the development team with the freedom and flexibility they need to complete work efficiently.
 Software development is a complex and challenging process.
 When it comes to planning, it is impossible to predict every variable accurately.
 Projects will slip.

 VSM is an invaluable tool for monitoring and tracking progress during development.
 As change happens and resources shift to compensate, VSM allows leaders to track the change in cost.
 Before moving resources, the company can determine how the change will impact the expected return.
 This ensures continued optimization for IT investments, even when change occurs.